NAFTeam/NAFF/docs/src/Guides/03 Creating Commands.md

     await ctx.send("Hello World")
 ```

-Interactions can either be global or limited to specific guilds.
+    ??? note
-Global commands take up to an hour to sync with Discord and show up, so don't worry when you first register a command.
+        Command names must be lowercase and can only contain `-` and `_` as special symbols and must not contain spaces.

 When testing, it is recommended to use non-global commands, as they sync instantly.
 For that, you can either define `scopes` in every command or set `debug_scope` in the bot instantiation which sets the scope automatically for all commands.

-You define non-global commands by passing a list of guild ids to `scopes` in the interaction creation.
+You can define non-global commands by passing a list of guild ids to `scopes` in the interaction creation.
 ```python
 @slash_command(name="my_command", description="My first command :)", scopes=[870046872864165888])
 async def my_command_function(ctx: InteractionContext):